kalfeher/isc-bind/README.md

+## Breaking Change Warning
+This role will be distributed within a collection in the near future.
+At that time, the dns_update directory will move underneath the playbooks directory as per the standard collection structure.
+Functionality is not expected to change.

 # isc-bind
 Ansible role to deploy the COPR packaged version of ISC BIND.
 Suitable for RHEL/CentOS 7/8.
 Should work for Fedora, but not tested.
 Each configuration is deliberately simple.
 Default options are left as-is unless specifically required for the `ServerRole`.